 My husband and I love the Tour de France (he’s a keen cyclist and I just watch for the scenery and food! ha.) so every year, on the first night, I do a big French themed dinner.
 However, since our family has been following a ketogenic diet, this year I created a “keto friendly” menu.

 If you don’t know what the ketogenic diet is it’s basically a low carbohydrate, high fat diet.
 We recently started eating this way and are amazed by the incredible health benefits.
-I’ll write a big post about the keto diet soon, as it has been a very positive shift for us.

 For the Coq Au Vin, I followed the recipe but didn’t add the flour (which made it keto-friendly) and it still turned out incredibly delicious!
 If you’ve never tried cauliflower mash/puree then you MUST!
-I was the biggest potato consumer you could ever encounter (having Irish and Scottish ancestry I swear I have potato starch in my blood!) and could not have imagined my life without spuds, but my goodness cauliflower mash has SO much more flavour.
+I was the biggest potato consumer you could ever encounter (having Irish and Scottish ancestry I swear I have potato starch in my blood!).
+I could not have imagined my life without spuds, but my goodness cauliflower mash has SO much more flavour.

 You just steam a whole head of cauliflower florets, then puree it with a stick-mixer, add a big knob of good quality salted butter, a dash of heavy cream and a good grating of parmesan.
 And oh my word, it is soooo good!!!!
 I didn’t even really like cauliflower before, to be quite honest, but I’m converted.
 It’s so fast, never lumpy (as long as you use a stick mixer) and it pairs beautifully with SO many dishes.
 Truly give it a try and let me know what you think!